 Ethanol has a pH of 7.33 in comparison to water at 7.

-Hence, the ethanol is regarded as neutral since pH is very close to 7.
+Hence, the ethanol is regarded as neutral since the pH is very close to 7.

-Depending upon the surroundings, the pH will change.
-As in presence of potassium Hydroxide (KOH), the pH will drop below 7, making it act as a weak acid.
+Depending on the surroundings, the pH will change.
+As in the presence of potassium Hydroxide (KOH), the pH will drop below 7, making it a weak acid.

 In the case of aromatic alcohols, such as phenol, the peroxide that is formed after the O-H bond cleavage, is stabilized because of the resonance effect of the benzene ring since the electronegative character of the oxygen will be reduced.

 This will allow the aromatic alcohols to be more acidic in nature than ethanol (aliphatic compound) since the compound formed after the reaction is stable.

 This is not the case with aliphatic alcohols, and that is why they exist as weak acids only in the presence of a strong base for the alkoxide to form.